nfrasser/ember-router-location-resolver/README.md

 Take another look at the [Server Configuration](#server-configuration) section.

-> I'm experiencing strange redirects
+> I'm experiencing strange page redirect issues

 The `rootURL` for your Ember app may not be defined property.
 [Note the new way](#important-1) of defining this property for this addon.